spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/configure-proxy.md

   :::

-- The Kubeconfig file for the Kubernetes cluster where the PCG is deployed.
+- The kubeconfig file for the Kubernetes cluster where the PCG is deployed.
 The Kubconfig file is used to authenticate with the Kubernetes cluster and deploy the Reach service.

 - Admin access to the Kubernetes cluster where the PCG is deployed.
 The Reach Helm Chart will create namespace, service